Water Supply Plans

 Water Supply Plan Workshops

 Public water suppliers are invited to join workshops around the state to discuss local water supply issues and water conservation strategies.
-Invitations will be sent to water suppliers with workshop dates and locations for 2016 and 2017.
+If your city is not listed, you will be invited to a later workshop in 2016 or 2017.

 Water Supply Plan Template